maripedg/ai-assistant-v2/frontend/streamlit/docs/STYLEGUIDE.md

 Python

 - Use Black and Flake8; keep functions small and testable.
-- Avoid side effects in import time; prefer explicit init at app startup.
+- Avoid side effects at import time; prefer explicit init at app startup.

 Streamlit